Monday, December 23, 2024

 According to the Rules of the Verkhovna Rada, the relevant committee does not have the authority to check projects after changes to the second reading.
 But parliament has not changed the Rules in this regard since the time of the state traitor Yanukovych.
 And although a new law has appeared, maintaining this corruption risk at the level of the Regulations is very important for someone.

-The rule that the NACP has the right to carry out anti-correction examination of “draft normative legal acts submitted for consideration” (Part 5 of Article 55) allows for as many as three interpretations.
+The rule that the NACP has the right to carry out anti-correction examination of “draft normative legal acts submitted for consideration” (Part 5 of Article 55) allows for three interpretations.

 Well, the same uncertainty as with the anti-corruption committee - only the initial revisions that are introduced, or at any stage of consideration and revision?
 By the way, the NAPC interprets this in exactly the opposite way than the Verkhovna Rada.
 It stated in its methodology (clause 2 of section II) that it can check everything in any edition.